 In a nutshell, a hosting service offers a piece of rental space on the world wide web.
 You cannot park a blog or website on the web without paying a fee.
 If you choose a “free” website platform and choose not to pay this fee, then the platform owns your website and you do not.

-Every blog has a unique domain name (website address) that leads readers to their site.
+Every blog has a unique domain name (website address) that leads readers to its site.
 Just as I chose thepayathomeparent.com, you also can choose a unique name for your blog.
-Most importantly, your domain name should be memorable, easy to spell and relate in some way to your niche or audience.
+Most importantly, your domain name should be memorable, easy to spell, and relate in some way to your niche or audience.

 Start searching for your domain name on Namecheap.
 You can purchase one for as low as $8.99 per year.